lexik/LexikTranslationBundle/README.md

 TODO
 ====

-* Add --locale and --domain options on export command.
 * Automatically link a Translation added from the edition page to a File object.
 * Improve queries in Repository\Document\TransUnitRepository.